k8ssandra/k8ssandra/docs/content/en/tasks/secure/_index.md

 This topic describes how K8ssandra supports Cassandra's authentication and authorization features.
 Also, how Kubernetes secrets are created and used by the K8ssandra deployed components: Cassandra (via cass-operator), Stargate, Reaper, and Medusa.

 ## Introduction

 K8ssandra enables authentication and authorization by default.
 It uses the Cassandra default `PasswordAuthenticator` and `CassandraAuthorizer` functionality.

 {{% alert title="Important" color="success" %}}
-We recommend that you keep auth enabled.
+We recommend that you keep authentication enabled.
 Turning on auth for an existing cluster is a non-trivial exercise that may involve downtime.
 {{% /alert %}}

 ## Cassandra security